ducksouplab/deploy-ducksoup/tutorial/server-configuration.md

 #### 1: Domain Names and Origins

-This section controls where your services live and who is allowed to connect to them. **Replace all instances of `yourdomain.com` with your actual subdomains.**
+This section controls where your services live and who is allowed to connect to them. **Replace all instances of `yourdomain.edu` with your actual subdomains.**

 * **`DUCKSOUP_ALLOWED_WS_ORIGINS`**: This is a security feature.
 It tells DuckSoup which websites are allowed to embed its video streams.
 * *Change to:* `https://ducksoup.yourdomain.edu,https://socialxp.yourdomain.edu` (Use a comma, no spaces).